What is postpartum depression?

 If this mood swing or sad feeling doesn’t go away in 1-2 weeks after delivery or if the condition becomes worse instead of better, you might be suffering from what’s called postpartum depression.
 Although it is not as common as baby blue, about 10 percent of mothers still have this rare but severe form of depression.

-If it is the baby blue, the mood swings intermittently form happiness to sad.
-Being exhausted, new mom doesn’t like to eat or take care of herself.
+If it is the baby blue, the mood swings intermittently from happiness to sadness.
+Being exhausted, the new mom doesn’t like to eat or take care of herself.
 Likewise, she might feel overwhelmed, anxious, and irritable.

 But, if the new mother is a victim of postpartum depression, she feels worthless, alone, sad, or hopeless all the time.
 She feels like she hasn’t done a good job as a new mom.
 Similarly, she is not maintaining a strong bond with the new baby.
 In more severe conditions, she might have anxiety and panic attacks.